User0815/trgfast/README.md

 files `src/driver.f90` and `src/driver.c`.
 A demo notebook that shows how to use the MathLink is located at `mathlink/trgfast-demo.nb`.

+To build your own program using the trgfast library, use this command to compile when using Fortran

+	gfortran -fopenmp my_program.f90 libtrgfast-0.1.a

+and this when using C

+    gcc -lgfortran -fopenmp my_program.c libtrgfast-0.1.a

+You may have to adjust the path to the file `libtrgfast-0.1.a` or copy it into the same directory.

 Troubleshooting
 ===============